 When it comes to Japanese dog breeds, there are plenty to choose from.
-While they all have their pros and cons, two dogs shine among the pack.
+While they all have their pros and cons, it’s fairly obvious that two dogs shine brightest among the pack.
 Both the Akita Inu and Shiba Inu are among the world’s most popular, and rightfully so.

 So how do the Akita Inu and Shiba Inu compare?
 Originating from the spitz family, Akitas and Shibas are very similar in appearance.
 From their fox-like heads to the fluffy curled tails and small pointed ears, the main physical differences are size and colors.
 Both dogs are touted for their loyalty, but also come with stubbornness.

 Of course, these are not the only differences and similarities of the Akita and Shiba.
 When you dive into the deep fundamentals, there’s more than meets the eye.
 Read on to continue our detailed comparison of Japan’s best dogs.

 RECOMMENDED: All 13 Japanese Dog Breeds

 Table of Contents

 - The Shiba Inu

 - 4 Differences Between the Shiba and Akita Inu

 - 1. Akitas and Shibas are both popular dogs